DylanLRPollock/Monkey-Head-Project/docs/New-To-AI.md

 **Phase 4 (January 25, 2025)** introduced advanced data processing and basic yes/no decision making through an improved honeycomb storage architecture.

 ## Legacy Systems
-Legacy machines such as **C64, VIC-20 and C128** are used for interfacing experiments, showcasing GenCore's adaptability and proving that modern AI can breathe new life into old technology.
+Legacy machines such as **C64, VIC-20 and C128** are used for interfacing experiments, showcasing Huey's adaptability and proving that modern AI can breathe new life into old technology.

 ## Quick Start
 For full installation details see [README.md](../README.md).
 A minimal setup is: